-Noncommunicable diseases (eg, diabetes, heart disease and cancer as well as poor mental health) are considered key threats to global health [1] and are driven by factors such as physical inactivity, poor diet, tobacco smoking, and excessive alcohol consumption.
-A key global public health policy priority is to enact policies to ensure that the best possible health care is available for all [2].
-In the United Kingdom, aims of the National Health Service (NHS) long-term plan [3] and priorities of UK government executive agencies such as Public Health England (PHE) are to provide a smoke-free society, to encourage healthier diets, and to improve mental health [4].
-Encouraging the use of digital health interventions, such as smartphone apps, may be a cost-effective way of contributing.
+Noncommunicable diseases (e.g. diabetes, heart disease, cancer, poor mental health), are considered key threats to global health [1], and are driven by factors such as physical inactivity, poor diet, tobacco smoking, and excessive alcohol consumption.
+A key global public health policy priority is to enact policies to ensure the best possible health is available for all [2].
+In the United Kingdom (UK), aims of the National Health Service (NHS) long term plan [3] and priorities of UK Government executives agencies such as Public Health England (PHE) are to provide a smoke-free society, to encourage healthier diets and to improve mental health [4].
+Encouraging the use of digital health interventions, such as smartphone apps, may be one (cost-)effective way of contributing.

-Health and well-being smartphone apps can be cost-effective solutions for changing health behaviors [5,6].
-Such tools can act as ideal platforms to deliver behavior change interventions [7] because of their availability, portability, and easy access [8].
-Research has demonstrated early evidence of effectiveness of smartphone apps for smoking cessation [9], healthy dietary and physical activity promotion [5,10-12], weight loss [5,13,14], alcohol reduction among nondependent drinkers [15], and mental health promotion [16].
-In addition, health apps can reach those resistant to seeking help in person (because of stigma) by improving access to behavior change interventions [17].
-However, low uptake and poor engagement over time compromise the potential of health and well-being apps.
+Health and wellbeing smartphone apps can be cost-effective solutions for changing health behaviours [5, 6].
+Such tools can act as ideal platforms to deliver behaviour change interventions [7] because of their availability, portability and easy access [8].
+Research has demonstrated early evidence of effectiveness of smartphone apps for smoking cessation [9], healthy dietary and physical activity promotion [5, 10-12], weight loss [5, 13, 14], alcohol reduction among non-dependent drinkers [15] and mental health promotion [16].
+In addition, health apps can reach those resistant to help-seeking in person (e.g. due to stigma) by improving access to behaviour change interventions [17].
+However, low uptake and poor engagement over time compromise the potential of health and wellbeing apps.

-Uptake refers to the decision to select and install a health app [18].
-The search for and selection of health apps tend to take place in commercial app stores such as Google Play for Android operating systems and the Apple App Store for iOS [10,19].
-Thousands of health and well-being smartphone apps are available in the major app stores, a number that continues to grow [7], and the uptake of apps from commercial app stores tends to be influenced by indicators of popularity such as the app's rank order, ratings and reviews, and the total number of downloads [19].
-However, such popularity indicators are not necessarily positively associated with the effectiveness of an app [20] and may even be negatively related [21].
+'Uptake' refers to the decision to select and install a health app [18].
+The search for and selection of health apps tends to take place in commercial app stores, such as Google Play for android operating systems and the Apple App Store for iOS [10, 19].
+Thousands of health and wellbeing smartphone apps are available in the major app stores, a number that continues to grow [7] Research shows that the uptake of apps from commercial app stores tends to be influenced by indicators of popularity, such as the app's rank order, ratings and/or reviews, and its total number of downloads [19].
+However, such popularity indicators are not necessarily positively associated with app effectiveness [20], and indeed may even be negatively related [21].
 An associated problem with app uptake is that the vast majority of apps listed in commercial stores lack evidence about their efficacy [22] or effectiveness [23].
-The need for quality marks in commercial app stores [24] and regulation of health apps and evidence for their effectiveness has been raised [16].
-Better transparency in an app's description to help people make an informed choice, including how the user's data are handled, how the app was developed, benefits explained in lay terms, and descriptions of the app content, has been recommended [25-27].
+The need for quality marks in commercial app stores has been raised [24], as well as the need for regulation of health apps and evidence for their effectiveness [16].
+Better transparency in an app's description to help people make an informed choice, including how the user's data are handled, how the app was developed, benefits explained in lay terms, as well as descriptions of the app content has been recommended [25-27].